 Mitigation Bio-2a.
 Protection and Revegetation of Scrub Habitat.
 Scrub habitats onsite include coastal bluff scrub, and coastal scrub.
 Most areas of these habitats are avoided by siting of building envelopes and other project features, but a small area amounting to approximately 5.42 acres will be directly affected, and an area of approximately 0.80 acre may be subject to thinning for fire control purposes.
 The Naples Planned Development (NPD) zone requires preparation of an OSHMP for the project, and a preliminary OSHMP has been prepared and submitted.
-The OSHMP identifies objectives and actions to manage and increase the areas of coastal scrub habitat within OSCE areas, and to reduce the abundance of nonnative species.
+Collectively, these impacts would result in the loss or chronic disturbance of 6.22 acres of coastal scrub habitats.
+The OSHMP identifies will identify objectives and actions to manage and increase the areas of coastal scrub habitat within OSCE areas, and to reduce the abundance of nonnative species.
 These measures are part of the project design and serve minimize the potential for effects to sensitive plant species occurring in coastal scrub.